simondilhas/practice_circle/docs/howto/practice/practice_formats.md

 - Systematic documentation and research contribution
 - Long-term practitioner relationships

-This is the "full" format described in the main CHARTA document.
+This is the "full" format for in-person practice circles.

 ### Core Commitments